thunderheadone/one-sdk-cordova/examples/optimizing-programmatically-using-json-example/README.md

 ```

 ### Clean Build
-For most common build issues encountered, a full clean usually will fix the problem which you'll need to go through the original setup process again.
+For most common build issues encountered, a full clean usually will fix the problem which you'll need to go through the setup process again.

 To do a full clean, run the following command from the project directory:

 ```
 $ ./clean.sh

+// Setup again
+$ npm install
+$ ionic cordova plugin add cordova-plugin-one
 ```

 ## Questions or need help